Deep Brain Stimulation (DBS)

 At Children’s Hospital of Philadelphia, our Division of Neurosurgery works closely with the Division of Neurology and Center for Rehabilitation to ensure that patients are screened appropriately for a deep brain stimulation implant, and to provide the full range of supportive therapy before and after surgery in order to optimize outcomes.

-Our Divisions of Neurosurgery and Neurology are leaders in the field of pediatric deep brain stimulation and maintain a multi-institutional database of pediatric deep brain stimulation patients to further our understanding of movement disorders, like dystonia and epilepsy, and their treatment through collaborative research.
+CHOP's Neuroscience Center brings together world-renowned specialists in pediatric Neurology and Neurosurgery who have extensive experience in the field of pediatric deep brain stimulation.
+We maintain a database of pediatric deep brain stimulation patients to further our understanding of dystonia and epilepsy, and their treatment through collaborative research.